kupehtci/DOCUMENTATION/SECURITY/SSH Public Key Authentication.md

 In order to set this authentication:

-1. You generate the key pairs in your system using `ssh-keygen` for example that will create a private key that must be kept secretly and a public key that can be shared.
+1. You generate the [[Key Pairs|key pairs]] in your system using `ssh-keygen` for example that will create a private key that must be kept secretly and a public key that can be shared.
 	1. The principle of asymmetric cryptography is that a content ciphered by the public key can only be deciphered with the private key associated to it.
 2. The public key must be copied into the server under `~/.ssh/authorized_keys` directory
 3. When you try to connect using `ssh {user}@{host}`: